hynnah/foundit/README.md

-# FoundIt: Lost and Found Tracking System
+z# FoundIt: Lost and Found Tracking System
 FoundIt is a web-based Lost and Found Management System developed for the Department of Computer, Information Sciences, and Mathematics

 systems by digitizing the workflow and increasing the chances of item recovery.countable manner.
 It addresses the limitations of manual